Hypercalcemia happens when blood concentration levels of calcium are too high for the human body to function properly.

 By, at least temporarily, stopping bad habits such as smoking, drugs, and a lack of exercise can be crucial.
 Hypercalcemia may not be common, but it can be serious.

-Maintaining your health to the best of your ability is one of the most important things that you can to be proactive.
+Maintaining your health to the best of your ability is one of the most important things that you can do to treat the symptoms of hypercalcemia.

 Overactive parathyroid glands can be caused by what you eat or how much you are taking care of yourself.